jo-ui/Employee-management-system-mern-stack/README.md

 - npm/yarn

 ## How to start
-Fork the project download the code open your favorite IDE
+Fork the project and download the code open your favorite IDE

 1. Open terminal type command
 ```